How to Make Crispy Okra Pakoras (Ladies' Fingers)

 - oil for deep-frying

 - Wash okra, pat dry, and slice thinly.
-Put them in a mixing bowl.
+Put the slices in a mixing bowl.

 - Add corn flour, rice flour, gram flour (besan), red chili powder, turmeric powder, coriander powder, chopped green chilies (optional), salt, and curd or yogurt.
 Mix well.

 - Heat oil for deep-frying.
 Ensure that the oil is hot.
-Gently drop a fist full of this mix while separating the slices with your fingers.
+Gently drop in a fistful of this mixture, separating the slices with your fingers.
 Don't overcrowd them.

 - Keep the heat medium-high in the beginning.
-Turn them occasionally for uniform frying of okra on all sides.
+Turn the okra slices occasionally for uniform frying on all sides.

 - Frying raw okra takes a bit more time.
 Reduce the heat once okra shrinks in size and the sizzling sound goes down.

-- Fry them till they are golden brown and crispy.
+- Fry the pakoras till they are golden brown and crispy.
 Take them out with the help of a slotted spoon.
 Place them on absorbent paper sheets.

-- Repeat the same for making all the pakoras.
-Keep the pakoras out until they become completely cold.
+- Repeat the same steps for making all the pakoras.
+Keep the pakoras out until they cool completely.

 |Serving size: 1|